Smokey minced roast

 Grill(s) & Equipment:

-• Pellet grill with grill plate, large bowl
+• Pellet grill with griddle, large bowl

 Ingredients